Skip to content

 If the answers are vague or generic, move on.

-2. ICAEW Qualification and Technical Depth
+2. Professional Qualification and Technical Depth

 There is a difference between a bookkeeper and a qualified accountant.
 Both have their place.
 For an agency owner, you want a qualified accountant who can handle the technical complexity that comes with running a limited company.